How to Create a Bird-Friendly Garden: 7 Tips for Attracting Birds Year-Round

 Subhead

-We should always consider our feathered friends!
 Making your garden bird-friendly takes more than just hanging a feeder or two.
-Here are five tips for making your backyard more welcoming to birds.
+Here are seven tips for making your backyard more welcoming to birds.

 Just being outside in the garden surrounded by birdsong is a wonderful way to spend the day.
 Listening to the chirping chickadees and loud laughing call of the pileated woodpecker while watching the goldfinches swoop from plant to plant gives me a restful break from the craziness of the world and reinforces an important connection to nature.

-However, our feathered pest control squad can’t work if your garden doesn’t provide the habitat they need.
+But our feathered pest-control squad can’t work if your garden doesn’t provide the habitat they need.

 What Birds Need in the Garden

 Take a look at your garden from a bird’s point of view.
-Here are five tips:
+Here are seven tips:

 1. Water is very important to birds and wildlife.
 Birds both need to drink water and use water for washing their feathers (which helps them stay insulated).
 A bird bath is perfect, but you could use almost any type of bowl, such as an upside-down (clean) lid of a trash bin.
 Don’t let the water just sit there and get messy.
 Keep it fresh and top it up with warm water when you go out to the garden.